skiplang/skip/docs/overview/static_methods.md

 ## Late Static Binding

-Skip allows you to specialize static methods, in exactly the same way as with normal methods.
-When I write `this.foo()`, I am calling the most specialized method named `foo`.
+Skip allows static method specialization, in exactly the same way as with normal methods.
+When we write `this.foo()`, we are calling the most specialized method named `foo`.
 In other words, `this` refers to the type of the most precise object, the one that was used to instantiate the object.
 The exact equivalent is made available for static methods with `static::foo()`, except that in this case `static` refers to the most precise class.
 Concretely: